 - Do not receive lip filler

-Selected colour on the day of treatment will initially be stronger and more sharply defined
+The selected colour on the day of treatment will initially be stronger and more sharply defined.

-It is important to take good care of your lips and condition them and protect them.
-Spf is important to use as sun exposure will fade your enhancement
+It is important to take good care of your lips and condition and protect them.
+Spf is important to use as sun exposure will fade your enhancement.

 How long does it take for lip neutralization to heal?